 We chose a week of surfing in Fuerteventura over a weekend spent at the TBEX blogger conference that was happening in another part of Spain, yet managed to meet up with bloggers!
 It’s probably for the best that I didn’t go, since after a few sangrias I did go on a little rant about how difficult bloggers can be to work with–oops!
 Just an aside to the folks who were in Corralejo: I wasn’t talking about you–you were seriously lovely and it was a great pleasure to meet you IRL (ew, did I just use IRL without irony?)!

-Besides the bloggers there was a mishmash of people: a group of friends from Germany, a gaggle (yes, gaggle) of Slovenian girls who shared our bathroom and forced Tom and I to stand by the door of our room to jump in to use the bathroom (ha!), more Germans, some Austrians, some guys from Poland…
+Besides the bloggers there was a mishmash of people: a group of friends from Germany, a gaggle (yes, gaggle) of Slovenian girls who shared our bathroom and forced my partner and I to stand by the door of our room to jump in to use the bathroom (ha!), more Germans, some Austrians, some guys from Poland…

 Even though we all spoke different languages and were from different places, we all definitely had something in common: that we liked or wanted to learn to surf.
 It made everyone really easy to get on with and made for a good ice breaker!